majn/telegram-purple/README.md

 The plugin is based on the library [Libtgl](https://github.com/vysheng/tgl), which was written by Vitaly Valtman <mail@vysheng.ru> and others, see (http://github.com/vysheng/tgl)

+# Features

+    - Secret Chats (See the section below for further information)
+    - Chats/Group-Chats
+        * Send/receive messages
+        * Discover buddies/chats
+        * Discover buddy state and info
+    - Profile Pictures
+        * Download and use profile pictures
+    - Adium Plugin

+## Using secret chats

+You can use Telegram secret chats with this plugin, they will show up as a new buddy with a '!' in front of the buddy name.

+One caveat of secret chats in Telegram is that they can only have one endpoint, this is a limitation of the protocol.
+This means that if you create a secret chat in Pidgin you will not be able to use that chat on your phone.
+You will be asked whether to accept each secret chat, so you can always choose to accept the chat on a different device if you want.
+You can set a default behavior for dealing with secret chats (Accept or Decline) in the account settings if you don't want that prompt to appear every time.

+Self destructive messages will be ignored, since I don't know any way to delete them from the conversation and the history.

+### Confirming the key authenticity

+Click on the buddy in the buddy list and click on "Show Info" to visualize the key fingerprint.

+### Initiate secret chats

+To initiate a secret chat from Pidgin, click on a Buddy in the Buddy List and hit ``Start Secret Chat''

+### Deleting secret chat

+If you delete a secret chat from the buddy list, it will be terminated and no longer be usable.

 # Changelog

 Warning, this version is mainly for development and testing and NOT for productive use.
 Even though it already provides basic features, you should still expect bugs and crashes when running it.

 When encountering a crash or some other bugs, please report it to us, preferably together with a backtrace of the crashed application [https://developer.pidgin.im/wiki/GetABacktrace]

+## Version 0.6

+    - Support for secret chats

 ## Version 0.5